 Just as they may have more freedom with lectures, online students may also have greater flexibility with assignments and tests, depending on the program.
 As a result, students may not be required to complete work on a set schedule, which allows them to work through material at their own pace.

-In order to become a physician assistant, people generally need to earn either a master’s or doctoral degree, depending on their career goals.
+To work as a PA, you generally need to earn a master’s or doctoral degree, depending on your career goals.
 As with other disciplines, the higher the degree level, the more complicated the coursework becomes and the longer it takes for students to complete.
 The following is a look at what students can expect when they enroll in these degree programs.

 Physician assistant master’s degrees, which generally take about two-and-a-half years to complete, are designed to teach students how to perform specific medical duties, such as providing physical examinations, performing diagnostic tests, and creating a care plan.
 In order to get accepted into these degree programs, prospective students are expected to complete a number of prerequisites, such as coursework in biology, physiology, statistics, and psychology.
 In addition, depending on the program, students may be required to complete the GRE and have previous patient care experience, including work as a registered nurse, emergency room technician, or paramedic.